 The Holy Nation

 Although the elect are citizens of the Father's spiritual Kingdom, they are also citizens of a physical and spiritual entity that is defined in the New Testament as a holy nation.
-This holy nation is composed of the Father's first-born sons of his new creation and is an exertion of his heavenly kingdom, which is ruled by the King of kings, Jesus Christ.
-See 1.Cor.15:25-28; Heb.10:10; Rev.1:1-6.
+This nation is composed of the Father's firstborn sons of his new creation and is an extension of his heavenly kingdom, which is ruled by the King of kings, Jesus Christ.
+See 1.Cor.
+15:25-28; Heb.10:10; Rev.1:1-6.

 Because the scriptures show that the elect during the gospel age of salvation are citizens of the Father's holy nation and each citizen is called to fulfill certain responsibilities within his holy nation, it is extremely important to know and understand one's responsibilities as a citizen.
 In order to understand one's responsibilities, one must first know what the Father's holy nation is.